ttlew/conversation/dialog-build.md

     When you add a slot without a prompt, the service treats the slot as optional.

     If you make a slot optional, only reference its context variable in the node-level response text if you can word it such that it makes sense even if no value is provided for the slot.
-For example, you might word a summary statement like this, "I am ordering a $dietary $size pizza for delivery at $time."
-The resulting text still makes sense if the dietary restruction information, such as `gluten-free` or `dairy-free` is not provided, "I am ordering a large pizza for delivery at 3:00PM."
+For example, you might word a summary statement like this, "I am ordering a $size $dietary pizza for delivery at $time."
+The resulting text still makes sense if the dietary restriction information, such as `gluten-free` or `dairy-free` is not provided, "I am ordering a large pizza for delivery at 3:00PM."
     {: tip}
 1.  **Keep users on track**.
     You can optionally define node-level handlers that provide responses to questions users might ask during the interaction that are tangential to the purpose of the node.